Managers by Citizenship

 In May 2008, he was appointed to manage Borussia Dortmund.
 Klopp led the team to a sixth-place finish, which was seven places better than the prior season’s thirteenth place finish.
 The next season, 2009-2010 Klopp guided Dortmund to a fifth-place garnering the team a spot in the UEFA Europa League playoff round.
 Klopp guided the team to back to back Bundesliga titles in both the 2010-2011 and the 2011-2012 seasons.
 In 2012-2013 the club finished second in the Bundesliga and made the Champions League finals, where they were beaten 2-1 by Bayern Munich.
 Klopp’s club finished in second the following 2013-2014 season before dropping to a disappointing seventh in the 2014-2015 during which Klopp announced he would leave the club after the season.

-In October of 2015, Klopp was hired to replace Brendan Rodgers who left the club (for Celtic, however, he now manages for Leicester City).
+In October of 2015, Jurgen Klopp was hired to replace Brendan Rodgers who left the club (for Celtic, however, he now manages for Leicester City).
 In his first season as manager, Klopp led Liverpool to an eighth-placed finish.
 In the 2016-2017, Liverpool qualified for the Champions League through a fourth-place finish in the Premier League.
 Klopp repeated the same results for the 2017-2018 season as well as reaching the Champions League finals.
 In the 2018-2019 season, Liverpool would face a monumental challenge of keeping up with Manchester City after their record-setting points haul.
 They would fall just short of the Premier League title, but they would win the year’s Champions League title.
 They secured a place in the next season’s Champions League by virtue of being Champions, although their finish in the Premier League would have had them anyway.
-The 51-year old German Premier League manager was born in Stuggart, Germany.
+The 51-year old German was born in Stuttgart, Germany.

-Pep Guardiola is one of three Spanish Premier League managers currently managing a Premier League team.
+Pep Guardiola is one of three Spanish managers currently managing a Premier League team.
 Guardiola graduated from the FC Barcelona youth academy where he began to move through the different teams.
 He played for the Barcelona C team from 1998-1999 where he would make a few appearances.
 After that season he would be promoted to the Barcelona B team, where he would remain from 1990-1992.
 He accrued more than 50 appearances, and would sometimes make appearances for the Barcelona first team as well.

 Guardiola would spend the lion’s share of his playing career (1990-2001) with Barcelona, recording over 250 first-team appearances in La Liga.
 After allowing his contract to run out, he would turn to the Serie A where he would spend a year with both Brescia and Roma.
 After leaving Italy in 2003, he would play for Al-Ahli in Qatar where he would excel until he decided to move in 2005.
 This move would begin his final season in Mexico although injuries would hamper and limit him to only a few games.